 Silk Bamboo Heritage

-The genus bamboo belongs to the Poaceae family, and there are approximately fifteen hundred species, allowing for many kinds of bamboo silk plant and tree items to be produced.
+The genus bamboo belongs to the Poaceae family, and there are approximately fifteen hundred species, allowing for many kinds of artificial bamboo plant and tree items to be produced.
 Though bamboos belong to the grass family, they have woody stems, branched growth, and are large compared to other grasses.
 Bamboo species vary in height from twelve inches tall (dwarf varieties) to 60 feet.
 Their leaves are narrow and slender, and in some variegated species, foliage and stems (or canes) have different colors.

 Bamboo trees and plants have some of the highest growth rates in the world.
 Most bamboos grow best when they have five or more hours of direct sunlight per day.
 They can attain a full height and spread in a single growth season over a period of three to four months, depending on local soil and climatic conditions.
 As such, there is no short supply of silk bamboo trees, plants, and stalks for commercial decoration.